TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-typedoc.md

 {% include candid-image.html src="/assets/images/frontend/typedoc-packages-home.png" alt="Home page in packages mode with a single package" %}

-It's pulled in my repo README rather than the package repo.
+It's pulled in my monorepo README rather than the package README.
 However, it's using the name of the first package rather than the name of the monorepo.

 There's a `name` config option to set the name explicitly rather than let TypeDoc work it out.
 Maybe that will work.